 GRADUATE CERTIFICATE IN GIFTED EDUCATION

-The Graduate Certificate in Gifted Education is designed to address the needs of teachers who are seeking knowledge and skills in curriculum, instruction, and assessment to meet the needs of academically talented students in their classrooms.
+The Graduate Certificate in Gifted Education is designed to address the needs of current educators who are seeking MSDE Gifted and Talented Specialist certification and additional knowledge and skills in curriculum, instruction, and assessment to meet the needs of academically talented students in their classrooms.
 The program is recognized by the Maryland State Department of Education as meeting the requirements for Gifted and Talented Specialist certification in Maryland.

 The objectives of the program are to prepare students who are able to: